brittpinder/ios-reference/swiftui/property-wrappers/StateObject/README.md

 }
 ```

 By using @StateObject, we are letting our view know that whenever any of the @Published properties within the ObservableObject change, we want the view to re-render.
 So now, whenever the 'Increase Score' button is pressed, our Text view updates accordingly.
-We don’t face the same issue as when using @State, because we are no longer simply watching the object itself, but rather listening for changes to any of its marked @Published properties.
+We don’t face the same issue as when using @State, because we are no longer simply watching the object itself, but rather listening for changes to any of its @Published properties.

 ![](images/2.gif)